Last updated: 31 July 2020 at 1.17pm

 Playgrounds are open and equipment is cleaned before school and after each break.

-The Australian Health Protection Principal Committee (AHPPC) has advised:
+Current hygiene advice from the Australian Health Protection Principal Committee is:

-The Department will follow National Cabinet's advice, which endorsed the Australian Health Protection Principal Committee's (AHPPC) advice on vulnerable people in the workplace.
+The Department is following National Cabinet's advice, which endorsed the Australian Health Protection Principal Committee's advice on vulnerable people in the workplace.
 This specifies that the following people are, or are likely to be, at higher risk of serious illness if infected with COVID-19: